docker-archive/birthdaysite/content/contributing/docs.md

 +++

 Documentation is an integral part of any open source project.
-Documentation is the common thread that unifies all users, from helping new users get up to speed to offering detailed explanations of features for seasoned developers.
+It supplies the common thread that unifies all users, from helping new users get up to speed to offering detailed explanations of features for seasoned developers.

-# Getting Involved

-If you'd like to help us improve the documentation of any of Docker's projects, we would love to have your contributions.
-All of our documentation sites are on GitHub inside of each project.
-Before you do anything else, you ought to sign up for a free GitHub account if you don't have one already.
-If you're comfortable with git and GitHub, you can dive right in by forking a repo, making some changes, and sending a pull request.

-If not, here are some suggestions for getting involved:
+Contibute to documentation if you like to analyze how something works and then explain it to others.

+# What can you contribute to documentation?

+f you are interested in writing documentation, learn <a href="http://docs.docker.com/project" target="_blank">about how to contribute to the Docker writing documentation source</a>.
+If you aren't writing documentation, you can make other kinds of documentation contributions:

-# Report an Issue
+* Report an issue or request new documentation.

-Perhaps the easiest way to help is to report an issue or problem about the current documentation.
-We use GitHub's issue tracker for all of our documentation sites.
-Just head on over to one of the following issue lists to see if your issue has already been reported, and if it hasn't, give us a detailed rundown of the issue.

-# Write or Edit Content

-If you actually want to make the fixes and improvements, then you'll need to fork the repositories you'd like to work on.
-Once you've made changes you'd like reviewed for integration, submit a pull request.
-However, we recommend that you file issues for new "features" and significant changes before actually getting to work.
-For more information on maintaining your fork and strategies on committing, see the Commits and Pull Requests guide.

-All of the documentation sites use markdown for their documentation.
-Familiarizing yourself with Markdown is a good idea in general, and it would certainly facilitate your contributions to our sites.

-# Documentation Contributing Workflow
+* Copy edit documentation in incoming pull requests.
+* Test the existing documentation.

+# Copy edit documentation in a pull request

 1. Search for an issue
 2. Fork